|Application Due||November 1, 2023|

 |Contact||Shanon Dickerson, Director of Study Abroad|

 The development and conservation challenges encountered in Belize present a compelling canvas upon which to study and learn about protection and management of tropical ecosystems.
 Learn how the major ecosystems of Belize, from rain forests to barrier reefs, are managed to both protect ecosystem integrity and meet human needs.
 The varied ecosystems encountered will provide an opportunity to understand what challenges are specific to certain ecosystems, and what challenges are ubiquitous to conservation across ecosystems.

 During the program, students will explore conservation areas and coral reefs, encounter beautiful waterfalls, and hike through the rainforest.
-Visits will also be planned to Mayan villages, a remote Smithsonian marine research station, the Rio Bravo Conservation Station, South Water Caye, and the Cockscomb Basin Wildlife Sanctuary and Jaguar Preserve.
+Enjoy a visit to the Belize Zoo at night, a Mayan village, a remote Smithsonian marine research station, the Rio Bravo Conservation Station, South Water Caye, and the Cockscomb Basin Wildlife Sanctuary and Jaguar Preserve.

 Belize is a small, English-speaking country in Central America home to significant tropical biodiversity.
 Belize has a wealth of natural resources, including tropical rain forests and the longest barrier reef in the Western Hemisphere.
 It is also a multi-cultural society with citizens from many different ethnic backgrounds.

 Accommodation and Meals